-Many experienced psychonauts and newcomers alike believe that the subjective effects of 4-AcO-DMT and psilocybin mushrooms are effectively the same.
+Many experienced psychonauts and newcomers alike believe that the subjective effects of 4-AcO-DMT (psilacetin) and psilocybin “magic” mushrooms are effectively the same.
 Granted, this may be true for some because of the metabolic differences between individuals.
 But, the current knowledge base in chemistry and biology confirms that different chemicals cause different effects on the human body, whether perceived by the user or not.
 By examining experience reports and through an understanding of molecules versus mushrooms, it is easier to understand why they are different.

 Psilocybin-assisted therapy is showing promise for treating conditions such as treatment-resistant depression,1 anxiety in terminal cancer patients,2,3 alcohol addiction,4 and tobacco dependence.5 Historically, psilocybin is difficult and expensive to make in the lab and on a larger scale.
 The original synthesis method designed by Albert Hofmann has a yield of less than 20%.6

-Dr. David Nichols, Professor Emeritus of Pharmacology at Purdue University has suggested that 4-AcO-DMT (also known as O-acetylpsilocin, psilocetin, 4-acetoxy-DMT, and 4-acetoxy-N,N-dimethyltryptamine) is a prodrug of psilocin in the body just like psilocybin.6
+Dr. David Nichols, Professor Emeritus of Pharmacology at Purdue University has suggested that 4-AcO-DMT (also known as psilacetin, O-acetylpsilocin, psilocetin, 4-acetoxy-DMT, and 4-acetoxy-N,N-dimethyltryptamine) is a prodrug of psilocin in the body just like psilocybin.6

 The body also converts 4-AcO-DMT (Figure 3) to psilocin via removal of the acetyl group by deacetylase and acetyltransferase enzymes.
 Interestingly, scientists don’t know if 4-AcO-DMT is biologically active on its own.